owencz1998/YouTuneX/README.md

 ##  Features

-- 🚫 No ads, thanks to the use of public YT Music APIs
+-  No ads, thanks to the use of public YT  Music APIs
-- ⬇️ Downloadable tracks
+- Downloadable tracks
-- 🖥️ Cross-platform  support using web develepment
+- Cross-platform  support using web develepment
-- 🪶 Small size & less data usage
-- 🕵️ Anonymous/guest login
-- 🕒 Time synced lyrics
+-  lyrics
-- ✋ No telemetry, diagnostics or user data collection
+-  No telemetry, diagnostics or user data collection
-- 📖 Open source/libre software
+- Open source/libre software